-A. General Use:

-- Access to the District's electronic communication system is a privilege, not a right.
+- A. General Use: - Access to the District's electronic communication system is a privilege, not a right.
 Failure to comply with applicable regulations may result in suspension or termination of privileges and other disciplinary action consistent with District policies. - · Students shall keep their passwords confidential. - Students may not use another individual's account credentials.
-Unauthorized access including "hacking" and other unlawful activities is prohibited. - Students are prohibited from changing any computer settings and/or configurations. - Students may not install any software, including but not limited to commercial software, shareware, freeware, original software and/or utilities onto school computers or networks. - Personal Electronic devices are allowed and can only be connected to the Internet through the district provided Guest wireless network.
-Connectivity to the district network through a physical connection or secure wireless connection (using district login) is prohibited. - · ALL Acceptable Use Policy regulations apply to ANY devices utilized in GPISD facilities, including personal electronic devices. - Personal access points, hot spots, utilizing proxy and VPN services and/or apps is prohibited or other connecting devices that provide access to the Internet via a connection not provided by the technology department is strictly prohibited.

-B. Internet/Electronic Communications Use:

-- Access to the Internet is made available to students exclusively for instructional purposes and in accordance with administrative regulations.
+Unauthorized access including "hacking" and other unlawful activities is prohibited. - Students are prohibited from changing any computer settings and/or configurations. - Students may not install any software, including but not limited to commercial software, shareware, freeware, original software and/ or utilities onto school computers or networks. - Personal Electronic devices are allowed and can only be connected to the Internet through the district provided Guest wireless network.
+Connectivity to the district network through a physical connection or secure wireless connection (using district login) is prohibited. - ALL Acceptable Use Policy regulations apply to ANY devices utilized in GPISD facilities, including personal electronic devices. - Personal access points, hot spots, utilizing proxy and VPN services and/or apps is prohibited or other connecting devices that provide access to the Internet via a connection not provided by the technology department is strictly prohibited. - B. Internet/Electronic Communications Use: - Access to the Internet is made available to students exclusively for instructional purposes and in accordance with administrative regulations.
 Students are to visit only Internet sites, which are appropriate for students and support District learning objectives. - GPISD electronic communications are not private.
-Network administrators will review electronic communications and logs of Internet sites visited to verify appropriate use.

-C. Computer Ethics:

-- · Students must abide by copyright laws and Internet Safety Guidelines. - Students are not allowed to access, copy or transmit materials that are copyrighted, threatening, obscene or protected by trade secrets - · Product advertisement or lobbying is prohibited. - Any malicious attempt to harm, modify, or destroy District equipment or materials, data of another user, or any other networks that are connected to the Internet is prohibited and will be viewed as a violation of District Policy. - · Cyberbullying, using profanity and vulgarities or any other inappropriate behavior will not be tolerated. - · Students will not give home address, location of school, phone number or any personal information to anyone via the Internet.
+Network administrators will review electronic communications and logs of Internet sites visited to verify appropriate use. - C. Computer Ethics: - Students must abide by copyright laws and Internet Safety Guidelines. - Students are not allowed to access, copy or transmit materials that are copyrighted, threatening, obscene or protected by trade secrets. - Product advertisement or lobbying is prohibited. - Any malicious attempt to harm, modify, or destroy District equipment or materials, data of another user, or any other networks that are connected to the Internet is prohibited and will be viewed as a violation of District Policy. - Cyberbullying, using profanity and vulgarities or any other inappropriate behavior will not be tolerated. - Students will not give home address, location of school, phone number or any personal information to anyone via the Internet. - D. Consequences - Violation of any of the policies described above may result in disciplinary actions which could include: Loss of network privileges, detention, suspension, placement at Center For Success, expulsion, criminal charges, financial responsibility for all costs associated with system restoration including labor, hardware or software repair/replacement, and restoring the integrity of data. - E. Disclaimer of Liability - The District shall not be liable for users' inappropriate use of electronic communications resources or violations of copyright restrictions, users' mistakes or negligence, or costs incurred by users.
+The District shall not be responsible for ensuring the accuracy or usability of any information found on the Internet.